LsSens/backend-erp/README.md

 ## 🔧 DynamoDB Configuration

-1. Create a table in DynamoDB with the name specified in `DYNAMODB_TABLE_USERS`
+1. Create a table in DynamoDB with the name specified in `users`
 2. Configure IAM permissions for DynamoDB access
 3. Configure environment variables with your AWS credentials